xjodoin/htmlpdfconverter/README.md

 Licensing
 =========
-Moby is licensed under the Apache License, Version 2.0.
+htmlpdfconverter is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/xjodoin/htmlpdfconverter/blob/master/LICENSE) for the full license text.